 How to Apply

-As an EVS volunteer, you commit yourself to the work of an organisation abroad.
+As a volunteer, you commit yourself to the work of an organisation abroad.
 Volunteering projects can involve many different kinds of activities in areas such as youth work, cultural activities, social care or environmental protection.
 You volunteer on an unpaid and full-time basis.

-Volunteers already involved in EVS should read an Info Kit explaining what to expect and with information on the Youthpass and the insurance cover provided.
+Volunteers already involved in an Erasmus+ Volunteering Activity should read the Info Kit explaining what to expect and with information on the Youthpass and the insurance cover provided.

 Access to Erasmus+ Online Linguistic Support will help you learn the language that you volunteer in.